David Cameron is understood to be flying out to South Africa next week to be present at Mr Mandela's funeral service.

 “There was a lot of physical abuse, and many of my colleagues went through that humiliation,” he said.

-One of those colleagues was Khehla Shubane, 57, who was imprisoned in Robben Island during Mandela’s last years there.
-Though they were in different sections of the prison, he said, Mandela was a towering figure.
+One of those colleagues was Khehla Shubane, 57, who was imprisoned in

 And Mandela’s khaki prison pants, he said, were always crisp and ironed.

-“Most of us chaps were lazy, we would hang our clothes out to dry and wear them with creases.
-We were in a prison, we didn’t care.
-But Mandela, every time I saw him, he looked sharp.”
+“Most of us chaps were lazy, we would hang our clothes out to dry and

 After 18 years, he was transferred to other prisons, where he experienced better conditions until he was freed in 1990.

 Months before his release, he obtained a bachelor’s in law in absentia from the University of South Africa.
+Calls for release

-His freedom followed years of an international outcry led by Winnie Mandela, a social worker whom he married in 1958, three months after divorcing his first wife.
+Mandela, a social worker whom he married in 1958, three months after

 Mandela was banned from reading newspapers, but his wife provided a link to the outside world.